 Treatment for Alcohol Poisoning

-If someone you love suffers from alcoholism, it is important to not only recognize the signs of alcohol poisoning but also to know what to do if you suspect your loved one may be in significant and immediate danger.
+If someone you love suffers from alcoholism, it is important to not only recognize the signs of alcohol poisoning but also to know what to do if you suspect your loved one may be in immediate danger.
 Be prepared to call 911 should it be necessary.
 Do not second-guess yourself if the time comes.
 It is better to have called for help and not needed it than to hesitate and make that call too late.

 If your loved one is unconscious, meaning you cannot rouse them with a normal stimulus such as calling their name or giving physical contact, it is time to get immediate help.
 Their blood alcohol content may have reached the point where their life is in danger, and medical professionals will be required to mitigate these effects.